Charmayne's Push Puppet Page

 Tipsy Tom's label

-The Kohner labels on the plastic based puppets were cut into the bases and filled with gold colored paint.
+The Kohner labels on the plastic based puppets were cut into the bases and filled with white or gold-colored paint.
+Another version was paper printed with the informaion including the puppet's name and number, "A Kohner Product" and patent info.

 Tipsy Tom's label